×

 No car refund if your company cancels

-If you haven’t paid your insurance charge, your policy will be canceled.
-In this case, you can kiss your car insurance refund goodbye.
-Worst case scenario, you might end up paying money to your car insurance company.
 Another reason an insurer can cancel a policy in the middle of its term is if your risk profile has changed significantly.
-The explanation may be that you were convicted of a very serious driving offense, such as a DUI or a high-speeding penalty.
-It’s also possible that you’ve allowed your vehicle’s registration expires.
+The explanation may be that you were convicted of a very serious driving violation, such as a DUI or speeding penalty.
+It’s also possible that you’ve allowed your vehicle’s registration to expire.

 If your insurance coverage was canceled due to a risk shift, you are almost always entitled to a refund.